ReDI-School/js-berlin-2019-fall/slides/lesson17.md

 ### Homework

-*Note: destination and origin are fields that will receive the ID of the station.*
+Destination and origin are fields that will receive the ID of the station.